static-frame/static-frame/doc/source/api_structures.rst

 Structures
 ===============================

 Primary Containers
 ---------------------

-The primary components of the StaticFrame library are the 1D :py:class:`Series` and the 2D :py:class:`Frame` and :py:class:`FrameGO`.
+The primary components of the StaticFrame library are the one-dimensional :py:class:`static_frame.Series` and the two-dimensional :py:class:`static_frame.Frame` and :py:class:`static_frame.FrameGO`.

+While `Frame` and `Series` are immutable, the `FrameGO` permits a type of grow-only mutation, the addition of columns.

 .. autoclass:: static_frame.Series